jerayan/flexrouter/README.md

 ## How do I install it?

-You can open script.ksp file as raw and copy text to multiscript editor in NI Kontakt
+Just click on script.ksp file in github and click on copy raw text icon and paste to multiscript editor in NI Kontakt

 ## What kinds of things can I use it for?